ozone-his/ozone-docs/docs/users/index.md

 ### Maturity levels in Ozone

 - **:material-diamond-stone: Core** – Core apps are fully supported in Ozone.
 They are regularly upgraded with new Ozone versions, with their data flows within the HIS maintained to ensure seamless upgrades and backward compatibility.
-- **:material-timer-pause-outline: Legacy** – Legacy apps and their data flows were introduced in a specific version of Ozone but are no longer actively maintained.
+- **:material-timer-pause-outline: Legacy** – Legacy apps and their data flows were introduced in a specific version of Ozone but are no longer actively maintained beyond that version.
 They remain available "as is" for continued use without further updates.

 !!! tip "Ozone Pro markers"